 Why we picked it

-• Convert part of your HELOC to a fixed-rate option
+- Convert some or all of your HELOC to a fixed-rate option

 Loan details